Bridge-PO/ICAIF_25/README.md

-# Tutorial: Bridging Prediction and Optimization: Decision-Focused Learning in Financial Optimization
+# Bridging Prediction and Optimization: Decision-Focused Learning in Financial Optimization